QuSpin/QuSpin/conda.recipe/README.md

 2) `conda build purge-all`
 3) run the builds

-% build all at the samt time
-`conda build conda.recipe --no-anaconda-upload`
+% build all at the same time (does not work for OSX because the omp package has to be built first) `conda build conda.recipe --no-anaconda-upload`